Architecture of Hong Kong: Classical Lingnan architecture in Hong Kong

 Tsang Tai Uk; It is a distinctively Lingnan building, with the use of "wok yi uk" (walls protruding vertically from both ends of the roof).

-The Yu Kiu ancestral hall in Yuan Long.
+The Yu Kiu ancestral hall in Yuen Long.

 A Mazu Temple in Shek Pai Wan.
 Mazu is a Taoist sea goddess venerated by Cantonese and Hoklo.

 The Tai Fu Tai Mansion is a strongly Cantonese building.